paolo-05/LANDrop/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: If none of the other templates serve your needs, feel free to create a custom issue.
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: paolo-05
 ---